Can You Sue If You Fall on Ice?

 Collecting Evidence of Damages

-Next, a slip and fall lawyer gathers documents to the extent of your injuries.
-This is necessary because you will need this evidence to prove your damages.
+A slip and fall lawyer gathers documents proving the extent of your injuries.

 Your evidence may include: